-This workshop will run through a clear overview of these JORC fundamentals and implications for assessing resource value.
-Attendees will leave this workshop with a clear understanding of the critical differences between Inferred, Indicated, and Measured Mineral Resources, and also Indicated or Measured Ore Reserves.
+This workshop will run through a clear overview of these JORC Code fundamentals and implications for assessing resource value.
+Attendees will leave this workshop with a clear understanding of the critical differences between Inferred, Indicated, and Measured Mineral Resources, and also Probable and Proved Ore Reserves.

-- Participants will learn the critical differences between inferred, indicated and measured mineral resources, how they are measured and what they really mean;
+- Participants will learn the critical differences between Inferred, Indicated and Measured Mineral Resources, how they are estimated and what they really mean;

 - Take away tools and techniques to apply rigorous assessment of data, geological and mining attributes to your prospective mining investments;

 - Help ensure that your investments are being made with an adequate understanding of project risk when assessing potentially high value projects.

 - Newcomers to mining investment or established investors wanting a more solid grounding in reporting standards and their implications

 - Professional services managers

 - Financial and Strategic Professionals who are relatively new to the mining industry and want a better understanding of the various aspects of Mineral Resources and Ore Reserves to assess when evaluating investment opportunities

 AusIMM Professional Development (PD)

 In partnership with the AusIMM, all workshops at the International Mining and Resources Conference (IMARC) will now contribute 7.5 hours towards your personal and Professional Development (PD).